fredrikkron/RAG-youtuber-lab/README.md

 Query the **knowledge_base** through a FastAPI backend

-Interactively chat with the knowledge base through a Streamlit frontend
+Interactively chat with an Agent based on the knowledge base through a Streamlit frontend

 *For personal experimentation:*
 Make changes to the Agent with a different system prompt and/or test different questions.